SlippingGittys-Discord-Themes/Cozy202K/README.md

 (credit to [LeoRicharte](https://www.reddit.com/r/discordapp/comments/hjpa28/discord_with_new_design_based_on_updated_art_in/))

 ## Credits
-* From  the Comfy theme repo, the following where credited:
+* From the Comfy repo, the following were credited:
   * [NYRI4](https://github.com/NYRI4/) (Comfy creator)
   * Snapperito
   * Harley
   * Tropical
   * "and others peeps that I forgot for the help !"
-* From the Discord-202K-theme repo, the following where credited:
+* From the Discord-202K-theme repo, the following were credited:
   * [Tamago-iku](https://github.com/Tamago-iku/) (202K creator)
   * LeoRicharte
 * Help from